 Dogs are pack animals like wolves.
-This is why when they form a close bond with their owners, they always want to do things with us or play with other dogs.
+This explains why they always want to hang out with us or play with other dogs when they develop a strong attachment with their owners.
 Whenever there’s nothing to do, they may just bark excessively for attention.
-In other words, they don’t want to be left alone with their surroundings and thoughts.
+Stated differently, they are opposed to being left in solitude with their environment and thoughts.
 In fact, their boredom can quickly turn into destructive behavior, which can destroy your furniture.
-Usually, energetic breeds such as herding dogs and sled dogs can easily get bored, so it's best to give them plenty of exercise before you leave them home alone.
+Energy-rich breeds, like sled dogs and herding dogs, tend to become bored rapidly, therefore it's advisable to exercise them extensively before leaving them home alone.

 Types Of Barking Dogs

-Alpha/Territorial barkers are typically guarding breed types and/or unneutered males.
-These barkers have the mentality of protecting their house, yard, and general "air-space" from intruders like a squirrel, a passing dog, the mailman, or a neighbor.
+Alpha/Territorial barkers typically guard breed types and/or unneutered males.
+These barkers are meant to protect their house, yard, and general "air space" from intruders like a squirrel, passing dogs, mailmen, or a neighbour.
 Neutering your dog may help to take its territorial edge off.
 Proper training can get the dog's instincts in line if it's a genetic issue.
-Blocking your dog’s view of the property lines (stockade rather than chain-link fencing) and keeping him from patrolling the area around the front porch or front door may help with them barking when you are out of the house.
-Make sure to keep a close eye on this kind of barker- when you are home, don't let your dog bark at passersby.
-After all, if you are unable to keep him quiet while you're present, you can't expect to when you're absent.
+Your dog may stop barking when you leave the house by restricting him from patrolling the area around the front door or porch and blocking his view of the property limits (use an enclosure rather than chain-link fencing).
+Keep a close eye on this kind of barker- when you are home, don't let your dog bark at passersby.
+After all, if you cannot keep him quiet while you're present, you can't expect to when you're absent.

 The Genetically Prone Bark

 Pretty much all terriers and most small dogs- especially Poodles, Maltese, and miniature Schnauzers- are in this category.
-These breed types are genetically programmed to bark at sounds or movement they sense.
-Once bred to alert the farmer of the rabbit in the cabbage patch now constantly let you know the neighbors are home, the phone is ringing, or that the elevator has arrived.
-You should train your dog to limit their barking.
+These breed types are genetically programmed to bark at sounds or movements they sense.
+Originally developed to warn the farmer about the rabbit in the cabbage patch, they now continually notify you of the presence of neighbours, ringing phones, or the elevator's arrival.
+It's important to teach your dog to bark less.
 You should be able to turn your dog's "on" or "off" through your orders.
-We know you're not trying to suppress their personality, it's just important for them to be appropriate.
+We know you're not trying to suppress their personality; it's just important for them to be appropriate.
 Designate a place or time where your yappy pup can bark as much as he wants!

 The Demanding Barker

-When the fun stops, this confident little soul does not want to be left alone!
+This self-assured little soul will not be left alone after the party ends!
 He'll stay at the door and bark at you to come back and play.
-Barking set-ups (which we discuss below) and engaging toys will help quiet this mischievous pooch, as will the citronella anti-bark collar.
+Barking set-ups (discussed below) and engaging toys will help quiet this mischievous pooch, as will the citronella anti-bark collar.

 Hound, herding, and sporting breed types were selectively bred to work all day.
-Particularly in the urban environment, there are many pointers, retrievers, collies, setters, and the like that are unfortunately under-exercised.
-These dogs have to be kept busy, or their boredom will turn into barking (along with other annoying habits).
+Particularly in the urban environment, many pointers, retrievers, collies, setters, and the like are unfortunately under-exercised.
+These dogs must be kept busy, or their boredom will turn into barking (along with other annoying habits).
 If you have this kind of dog, it needs at least two hours of aerobic, vigorous exercise every day.
 Before you go to work, you should always leave behind a dog that is panting and exhausted from challenging play.